 Rapid Labor: Signs, Difficulties and Management

 With each pregnancy, labor and birth can be quite different.
-Some women follow the typical course of labor, others may experience delays in labor or find it necessary to induce.
+Some women follow the typical course of labor, while others may experience delays in labor or find it necessary to induce.
 Still, others experience Rapid Labor.
 Although some women see rapid labor as a wonderful benefit, there are some drawbacks to birthing your baby quickly.

 Regardless of the kind of labor you experience, it can be expected to have a healthy birth.